 The Council team leading this project has amassed significant experience in the delivery of a range of complex capital programmes includes those requiring the use of CPO.
-These include the delivery of South Essex College's Thurrock Campus in Grays, the development of the

-£60m High House Production Park in Purfleet and a £100m housing programme delivering more than 450 new homes.
+These include the delivery of South Essex College's Thurrock Campus in Grays, the development of the £60m High House Production Park in Purfleet and a £100m housing programme delivering more than 450 new homes.
 Additionally, there is solid experience within the team in public consultation and public realm improvement and railways.
-It is important to note that the Council has secured a Project Manager with technical experience in Rail and Railways Infrastructure projects specifically to work on the delivery of this project.
+It is important to note that the Council has secured a Project Manager with technical experience in Rail and Railways Infrastructure projects.